-In elders, (after 50 years of age), the Vata is dominant.
-Hence, it is specially advised for elders to take regular oil massage, which helps to keep Vata in balanced condition, thereby avoiding arthritis, osteo-porosis etc.
+In elders, (after 50 years of age), Vata is dominant.
+Hence, it is specially advised for elders to take regular oil massage, which helps to keep Vata in a balanced condition, thereby avoiding arthritis, osteo-porosis etc.

-Tridosha dominance in body:
+Tridosha dominance in body parts

 They are present all over the body.
 But their presence is especially observed as follows –

-Vata – dominates in lower abdomen, and lower limbs.
+Vata dominates – in lower abdomen, and lower limbs.
 This means, locomotor action, defecation, urination, menstrual periods, and child birth are influenced by Vata.
 Osteo-arthritis, is caused due to Vata, and is known to affect the lower back and joints.

 Pitta dominates – In the middle part of the body.
 This means, all the digestion and metabolism is influenced by Pitta activity.